fivetran/fivetran_sdk/development-guide.md

 # SDK Development Guide

+## Getting Started

 Fivetran SDK uses [gRPC](https://grpc.io/) to talk to partner code.
 The partner side of the interface is always the server side.
 Fivetran implements the client side and initiates the requests.

+Start by using one of the examples as a template for your new SDK connector.
+If we don't have an example in your language, create a new gRPC server project in your language of choice using the protobuf definition files at the root of this repo.

 ## General guidelines